 - Lag Cancel: Certain special moves can be cancelled with the IV series' ubiquitous Focus Attacks, these then can be cancelled by dashing forward or backwards at the cost of some meter.
 These "Focus Attack Dash Cancels" are an important part of high level play.

-- Never Trust a Trailer: The Super Street Fighter IV trailers implied that the majority of new characters would have fast-paced techno remixes of their theme songs, especially for the Final Fight and 3rd Strike characters.
+- The Super Street Fighter IV trailers implied that the majority of new characters would have fast-paced techno remixes of their theme songs, especially for the Final Fight and Third Strike characters.

 - The trailers and the videos showing all of the cast's Ultras could fall under this.
 The Ultra videos implied that all the fighters would be getting a new rival in Super.
 When the game came out, only a select few (Ryu, Chun-Li, Guile, Cammy, C. Viper, and Seth) received a second Rival Battle, and some of ones shown in the trailers ended up in different locales.

-- Off Model: Some characters use their Street Fighter II designs in the animated cutscenes from the home console versions, rather than the updated designs they use in actual gameplay.
+- Off-Model: Some characters use their Street Fighter II designs in the animated cutscenes from the home console versions, rather than the updated designs they use in actual gameplay.
 This is most noticeable with Dhalsim (his shorts have completely different designs in cutscenes and gameplay), Sagat (the label on his trunks is conspicuously blank in cutscenes but says "TIGER" in gameplay), and E. Honda (his mawashi has a gap in the front in gameplay but not cutscenes).

-- "Rashomon"-Style: Four sets of rival battles in IV; namely, Ryu/Sagat, Guile/Abel, Ken/Rufus and Chun-Li/C. Viper.
+- "Rashomon"-Style: Four sets of Rival Battles in IV; namely, Ryu/Sagat, Guile/Abel, Ken/Rufus and Chun-Li/C. Viper.

 - Played fully straight in Super.
 Whoever you're fighting as, that's the character whose theme you're gonna hear.
 Especially good since everyone has their distinctive themes, unlike in IV.
 Unless you're playing online, in which case you will always hear the theme music of whoever you are fighting.
 You'll be hearing their music while they will be hearing yours.
 You only ever hear your own theme music if you fight against yourself or watch your character on the replay channels.

 - Still subverted in the case of Akuma and Gouken; during their Rival Battles or when playing against them online, their respective themes when faced as a boss are instead swapped out for a remix of Ryu's theme (Ryu serves as their rival in Arcade Mode).
 Their themes will only play when they are fought as hidden bosses, unless you're on the 3DS.

 - Third Is 3D: Sort of; the third revision of the home console version is Super Street Fighter IV: 3D Edition for the Nintendo 3DS.